kubernetes-sigs/gateway-api/geps/gep-2643/index.md

   //
   // If both the Listener and TLSRoute have specified hostnames, and none
   // match with the criteria above, then the TLSRoute is not accepted for that
   // Listener.
-If the TLSRoute does not match any Listener on the parent, the
+If the TLSRoute does not match any Listener on its parent, the
   // implementation must raise an 'Accepted' Condition with a status of
   // `False` in the corresponding RouteParentStatus.
   //